Collection: Ferritin (Iron) Blood Test Kits

 What is a home ferritin test?

-A home ferritin test kit is a screening blood test for low ferritin levels in your blood that measures the level of ferritin in a fingerprick blood sample.
+A home ferritin test kit is a screening blood test for low ferritin levels (iron levels) in your blood that measures the level of ferritin in a fingerprick blood sample.
 Ferritin is a protein that stores iron in the body, and a ferritin test is often used to assess iron levels in the blood.
+This test kit allows you to check your iron levels in your blood at home.

 The ferritin test is often used to diagnose and monitor iron-deficiency anaemia, a condition that occurs when the body doesn't have enough iron to produce haemoglobin.
 This can happen due to poor dietary intake of iron, chronic bleeding from the gastrointestinal tract or menstruation, or other underlying medical conditions.

-In addition to diagnosing and monitoring anaemia, the ferritin test can also be used to monitor iron levels in people who have conditions that affect iron absorption or metabolism, such as inflammatory bowel disease, chronic kidney disease, or liver disease.
+In addition to diagnosing and monitoring iron deficiency which can lead to anaemia, the ferritin test can also be used to monitor iron levels in people who have conditions that affect iron absorption or metabolism, such as inflammatory bowel disease, chronic kidney disease, or liver disease.
 If the ferritin test results show low levels of ferritin, this may indicate iron-deficiency anaemia or other conditions that affect iron metabolism.

 What's included in a home ferritin test kit?